Ares-Developers/Ares-docs/bugfixes/type1/unitsoundsplayedatinappropriatetimes.rst

-.. index:: Sounds; Units pulled by a Magnetron will on longer play their move sound.
+.. index:: Glitches; Units pulled by a Magnetron play their move sound

 =========================================
 Unit Sounds Played At Inappropriate Times